2025 Federal Transition

 - Ask for official documentation, including the agent's name, identification number, agency affiliation and warrant.

-- Inform the officers that you are not obstructing their process but need to contact the NU Office of General Counsel or the UNMC Public Safety Department for guidance, as you want to make sure you remain compliant with FERPA and other applicable privacy laws.
+- Inform the officers that you are not obstructing their process but need to contact the NU Office of General Counsel and the UNMC Public Safety Department for guidance, as you want to make sure you remain compliant with FERPA and other applicable privacy laws.
 General Counsel can be reached at 402-472-1201 and Public Safety at 402-559-4439.

 Refer to NU Executive Memorandum 43 for full details.